 Disclosure: This post contains affiliate links from Amazon, Target.com and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).

-- canvas shoes – I bought these from Target.com (just search canvas shoes if it doesn’t automatically come up!)
+- canvas shoes – I bought these new shoes from Target.com (just search canvas shoes if it doesn’t automatically come up!)

-- chalk paint – I used Waverly paint from Walmart.com in Crimson and Ocean.
+- chalk paint in different colors – I used Waverly paint from Walmart.com in Crimson and Ocean.

 - blue painter’s tape (0.5 inch or 1 inch)

 - X-Acto knife and cutting mat if 1-inch tape

 - stars – either foil stickers or cut from adhesive vinyl with an electronic cutting machine